kripa17072004/Project/README.md

 # Project
-Sure, here’s a neat breakdown for your **Personal Expense Tracker** project in Python with CSV support — perfect for documentation or a submission!
+Sure, here’s a neat breakdown for your **Personal Expense Tracker** project in Python with CSV support!

 ---